 You can read more about how Wrongful Death lawsuits work in our Wrongful Death FAQs article.

-The main focus of a wrongful death claim is restitution, or monetary compensation for the financial and emotional loss suffered as a result of your loved one’s death.
+The main focus of a wrongful death claim is restitution or monetary compensation for the financial and emotional loss due to your loved one’s death.

 It follows that there are two categories of recoverable damages in a wrongful death action:

-It’s at this point that any taxes will be due on the settlement amounts.
+At this point, any income taxes will be due on the settlement amounts.

-When a settlement is paid to the decedent’s estate, it is still subject to the decedent’s liabilities and debts.
-In these cases it is considered an asset of the estate and is used to pay any remaining creditors.
-If no creditors exist, the estate is distributed to the beneficiaries.
+When a settlement is paid to the decedent, it is still subject to the decedent’s liabilities and debts.
+In these cases, it is considered an asset to pay any remaining creditors.
+If no creditors exist, the finances and assets are distributed to the beneficiaries.

-In many cases, damages paid to the family of the decedent are then divided amongst themselves.
+In many cases, damages paid to the decedent’s family are then divided amongst themselves.